tezzachris/AllenBrainDataChallenge/README.md

 There are two scripts in the R language:
 DataAnalysis.R  -> data analysis and data processing
-Model.R  -> employ the HMM (review DataAnalysis.R before) and the binning of the time series
+Model.R  -> employ the Hidden Markov Model (HMM) and perfoms the binning of the time series

-The "Kalman_filter." is a MATLAB script for obtaning the filtered calcium series for one neuron.
-The first lines are needed for the optmization (the convergence is fast and reliable for a neuron) and the remaining part contains a function for calculating the (prediction error decomposition) likelihood function. for a given set of paramters
+The "Kalman_filter.m" is a MATLAB script for obtaning a filtered calcium series given one neuron observed calcium.
+The filtering relies on a state-space model representation (given in the article) and then performs standard Kalman filtering calculations.
+It also requires as input the inferred activation states from HMM model.
+The optimization of the likelihood function is fast and reliable for a neuron.
+We recommend different starting points for different inputs.